Giles Deacon: 2012–present

+Deacon created Abbey Clancy's wedding dress in 2012.
+Clancy previously walked in one of Deacon's shows.
 In 2013, Deacon presented the first ever fashion exhibition at the William Morris Gallery in London.
-After deciding to put his ready-to-wear line on hiatus, Deacon launched his first couture collection in 2016.
+He decided to put his ready-to-wear line on hiatus, after showing his last collection in 2015, in order to focus on couture.
+He explained: "I remember working out the numbers we needed to carry on, and I realised my heart was in the world of making couture, rather than committing to another licence.
+I never wanted a billion-dollar business.
+It was about quality of life and, also, sustainability — in every respect."
+Deacon launched his first couture collection in 2016.
 He told Steff Yotka of Vogue that he had always wanted to create more couture pieces, and that he chose to concentrate on high end fashion after realising that the pieces he and his team had produced were selling well.
+Deacon also makes ready-to-wear pieces for private clients and has become known for his illustrations and ink drawings.